Joe Frazier

 His style was often compared with that of Henry Armstrong and occasionally Rocky Marciano and was dependent on bobbing, weaving, and relentless pressure to wear down his opponents.
 His best-known punch was a powerful left hook, which accounted for most of his knockouts.
 In his career, he lost to only two fighters, both former Olympic and world heavyweight champions: twice to Muhammad Ali and twice to George Foreman.

-After retiring, Frazier made cameo appearances in several Hollywood movies and two episodes of The Simpsons.
-His son Marvis became a boxer and was trained by Joe Frazier himself.
-Marvis lost a title shot to heavyweight champion Larry Holmes in 1983 and was knocked out in the first round by an up-and-coming Mike Tyson in 1986.
-Marvis ended his career with a record of 19 wins and those 2 losses.
-Frazier's daughter Jacqui Frazier-Lyde also boxed professionally and is a former WIBA world light-heavyweight champion who ended her career with a record of 13 wins and 1 loss, with her sole loss coming in a majority-decision-points loss to Laila Ali, Ali's daughter, in a fight dubbed as "Ali–Frazier IV".

 Frazier continued to train fighters in his gym in Philadelphia.
 His attitude towards Ali in later life was largely characterized by bitterness and contempt but was interspersed with brief reconciliations.

-Frazier was diagnosed with liver cancer in late September 2011 and admitted to hospice care.
-He died of complications from the disease on November 7, 2011.